valancej/documentation/_general/about/permissions.md

 #### Bitbucket

-- For setting up a new project, we need the account to have `master` or `owner` permissions.
+- For setting up a new project (repository level permissions), we need the account to have `master` or `owner` permissions.
 - For regular access, we currently ask for full access to everything in the repository, but will change this soon to only cover reading/writing to your repos and webhooks as well as reading your email addresses (more specifically `repository:write`, `email`, and `webhook`.
 You can see the full list of permission options available from BitBucket [here](https://developer.atlassian.com/bitbucket/concepts/bitbucket-rest-scopes.html).

 #### Gitlab
-- For setting up a new project, we need the account to have `admin` permissions.
+- For setting up a new project (repository level permissions), we need the account to have `admin` permissions.
 - For regular access, GitLab only offers one option (the `api` scope), which unfortunately gives us access to everything on the repo.
 We wish it was different, but as of now, [GitLab only provides two options](https://docs.gitlab.com/ee/integration/oauth_provider.html#authorized-applications) where only one will allow us to access your repos.

 ### What permissions can I assign my team members?